ionify/ionify/README.md

 }

 ~ / These ions can be in one or more files that /
-^ / are fetched either locally or remotely ...  /
+^ / may be fetched either locally or remotely.  /

 ~ { say: "👋🏾 Hi!"                              }
 ~ { ask: "What's your name?"                   }